Backflow FAQ's | Cross Connection Brochure | Backflow Design Data Sheet | Irrigation Form | Backflow Inspection & Cross Connection Survey

 What can I do to help prevent a cross-connection?

+Make sure you have a backflow prevention device installed on your plumbing if it is determined that one is needed.
 Without the proper protection, something as simple as a garden hose has the potential to contaminate or pollute the drinking water lines in your house.
 There are simple steps you can take to prevent such hazards: